Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Double Education

-The Bachelor International Business with focus on Key Account Management at MBS
+The MBS Bachelor with focus on Key Account Management

 The International Business Bachelor program at MBS is not only more than just learning specialist knowledge, but also a forward-looking program.
 If you want to look at international business in a holistic context, then you've come to the right place.
 Our lecturers will support you during your Bachelor of Arts in International Business to become a responsible business person who not only has professional competence, but also essential soft skills, a broad cultural understanding and a strong personality.